5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 This section also contains additional patches for Notebooks from various vendors (Acer, ASUS, Dell, HP, Huawei, Lenovo).

+> [!TIP]
+>
-:bulb: **TIPS**: Check the **Resources** section below for additional patching guides.
-If you are still facing issues getting your I2C Touchpad to work, look for existing EFI folders for your machine and check which combination of kexts, SSDT Hotfixes and/or binary renames have been used to get the Touchpad working and test them in your build.
+> Check the **Resources** section for additional patching guides.
+If you are still facing issues getting the I2C Touchpad to work, look for existing EFI folders for your Laptop model and check which combination of kexts, SSDT Hotfixes and/or binary renames have been used to get the Touchpad working and test them in your build.

 ## Resources and Credits
 * Special thanks to [1Revenger1](https://github.com/1Revenger1) for providing additional info about SMBus Touchpads.